 When students returned to campuses and classes this fall, many colleges and universities found themselves at opposite ends of a housing crisis: a shortage of space for first-year students who deferred or didn’t enroll in a full course load during the height of the pandemic.
-Meanwhile, others struggled trying to fill empty dormitory buildings, with student Schools like Middlebury College in Vermont offered students ski passes and equipment plus housing discounts if students moved off-campus.
+Meanwhile, others struggled to fill empty dormitory buildings, with students.
+Schools like Middlebury College in Vermont offered students ski passes and equipment plus housing discounts if students moved off-campus.
 Meanwhile, other schools offered incentives like laundry facilities and room discounts to move into empty dorm rooms.

 We allow our customers to use their existing hardware—such as Wi-Fi, access points, cameras, or sensors—whatever they might have pulled in data so that they can better understand how to use that space and how and when people are moving throughout different facilities.
 That means they can avoid the manual work of things like clicker studies and make faster decisions.

 This information becomes incredibly helpful for many different organizations, or departments—whether it’s higher education institutions, commercial real estate, a corporate campus, or a professional sports area.
 People have been measuring occupancy for a long time, but now space analytics are helping them understand how occupancy translates to smarter leasing and scheduling decisions, and ROI.

 From a higher education perspective, I talk to space planning teams who find this information so valuable.
 For example, from a facilities department standpoint, understanding when people are coming in and out of a building means you can staff that building properly, and make smarter leaser decisions.